zoubingwu/reackt/README.md

 store.getState(); // -> { counter: 1 }
 ```

-Your update function can also be async like this:
+Your update function can also handle async task like this:

 ```js
 const counter = {